 \section{ATMOSPHERE}

-We modeled the dayside atmosphere of WASP-43b using the atmospheric modeling and retrieval method of \citet{MadhusudhanSeager2009, MadhusudhanSeager2010}.
+We modeled the dayside atmosphere of WASP-43b by using the atmospheric modeling and retrieval method of \citet{MadhusudhanSeager2009, MadhusudhanSeager2010}.
 The model computes line-by-line radiative transfer in a one-dimensional, plane-parallel atmosphere, with constraints of local thermodynamic equilibrium, hydrostatic equilibrium, and global energy balance.
-The pressure-temperature (\math{P-T}) profile and the molecular composition are free parameters of the model, allowing exploration of models with and without thermal inversions, and those with oxygen-rich as well as carbon-rich compositions \citep{Madhusudhan2012}.
-The model includes all the primary sources of opacity expected in hydrogen-dominated giant planet atmospheres in the temperature regimes of hot Jupiters, such as WASP-43b.
-The opacity sources include line-by-line absorption due to H\sb{2}O, CO, CH\sb{4}, CO\sb{2}, and NH\sb{3}, and collision-induced absorption (CIA) due to H\sb{2}-H\sb{2}.
+The pressure--temperature profile and components of the molecular composition are free parameters of the model, allowing exploration of models with and without thermal inversions and those with oxygen-rich as well as carbon-rich compositions \citep{Madhusudhan2012}.

+The model includes all the primary sources of opacity expected in hydrogen-dominated giant-planet atmospheres in the temperature regimes of hot Jupiters, such as WASP-43b.
+The opacity sources include line-by-line absorption due to H\sb{2}O, CO, CH\sb{4}, CO\sb{2}, and NH\sb{3} and collision-induced absorption (CIA) due to H\sb{2}-H\sb{2}.
 We also include hydrocarbons besides CH\sb{4}, such as HCN and C\sb{2}H\sb{2}, which may be abundant in carbon-rich atmospheres \citep{Madhusudhan2011b, Kopparapu2012ApJ-CarbonRich, Madhusudhan2012}.
 Since in highly irradiated oxygen-rich atmospheres TiO and VO may be abundant \citep{Fortney2008}, we also include line-by-line absorption due to TiO and VO in regions of the atmosphere where the temperatures exceed the corresponding condensation temperatures.
-Our molecular line data are from \citet{Freedman08}, Freedman (personal communication, 2009), \citet{Rothman2005-HITRAN}, \citet{KarkoschkaTomasko2010}, Karkoschka (personal communication, 2011), and \citet{HarrisEtal2008MNRAS-CarbonStars}.
+Our molecular line data are from \citet{Freedman08}, R. S. Freedman (2009, private communication), \citet{Rothman2005-HITRAN}, \citet{KarkoschkaTomasko2010}, E. Karkoschka (2011, private communication), and \citet{HarrisEtal2008MNRAS-CarbonStars}.
 We obtain the H\sb{2}-H\sb{2} CIA opacities from \citet{Borysow1997} and \citet{Borysow2002}.
 The volume mixing ratios of all the molecules are free parameters in the model.